All Episodes

 This is something I've been waiting for some time to do.

-A large honor indeed to interview Brad Steiger.
+A large honor, indeed, to interview Brad Steiger.

-It is next.
+is next.

-And the world famous Brad Steiger.
+Forget a And the world-famous Brad Steiger.

-Brad, welcome to the program.
+Brad, welcome to the program first.

 Thank you, Art.